“Hello there Kaidus!” A burly man past his prime exclaimed happily.

 They had disguised themselves as lords and ladies to not raise any suspicion within the 11th ward.
-Using their resources, they even rented two luxurious rooms in the inn—nearby the academy—as their base of operations, claiming they are there to oversee the farm work.
+Using their resources, they even paid for two luxurious rooms at an inn—nearby the academy—as their base of operations, claiming they are there to oversee the farm work.
 One of them was always in the rooms resting, another staked out the gates from the inn’s diner downstairs, and another roamed the streets pretending to do their job while keeping watch.

 “He’s leaving for home again.”
 The man spoke to Leiza.

 “Right on schedule.”
 Leiza opened the window.
 With a lengthy and careful incantation, a sliver of light manifested in front of her and shot off into the distance.